10 Mistakes in Website Design

 Use tools like Google PageSpeed Insights to identify issues.

-4. Catastrophic user experience on mobile
+4. Terrible mobile user experience

 Solution: